svshmeleva/inventory-manager/README.md

 # warehouse-stock-manager
-Sample python script to manage warehouse of a shoe shop.
+Python script to manage warehouse of a shoe shop.

+# General information

-Information about current stock is stored in text file as comma separated values.
+Current stock data is stored in text file as comma separated values.
 Following fields are present:
 1. Country of origin
 2. Product code
 3. Product name